arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

 ***You can download the complete example code for the Nicla Vision [here](assets/People_Count_Nicla_Vision.zip)***

+If you want to test the Nicla Vision example code **standalone** you must comment out the `i2c.send(buf)` line of the sketch, this is because it will show an error if it couldn't find the Portenta H7 on the I2C bus.

 ### Arduino Cloud Dashboard

 ### Complete Example Sketch